Near-barren island transformed to harbour sanctuary

 Volunteers planting

-Volunteers have planted over 170,000 trees and other native plants, slowly transforming the island over the last 30 years.
+Volunteers have planted over 170,000 native trees and plants, transforming the island over the last 30 years.
+Image credit: Supplied

 What a difference 30 years makes!
 Now 170,000 native plants have been planted on the island, introduced predators (other than mice) are gone and the reforested areas have grown to the point where they’re self-sustaining.
 Volunteers still need to keep introduced weeds down, but the native plants are maturing, seeding and germinating.
 That’s probably just as well.